kallazz/MakeWiz/README.md

 # MakeWiz
 MakeWiz is a handy command-line tool designed to make working with Makefiles easier.
 With just one simple command, MakeWiz does the work of creating a neat Makefile that perfectly fits the files in your directory.
+It can generate Makefiles for C, C++ and Java.
 It is available for all major Linux distros.

 [![Build status](https://github.com/kallazz/MakeWiz/actions/workflows/makewiz-ci.yml/badge.svg)](https://github.com/kallazz/MakeWiz/actions)
 [![Crates.io](https://img.shields.io/crates/v/makewiz.svg)](https://crates.io/crates/makewiz)